 John has been instrumental in leading the development of what is now the Quil Ceda Village Business Park.
 John advanced to the position of General Manager at Quil Ceda in 2000, and he retired from the business park just a few years ago.

 John and his wife, Jeannie McCoy, make their home in Tulalip.
-They have three daughters, nine grandchildren, and one great-grandson.
+They have three daughters, nine grandchildren, and two great-grandchildren.